EBIvariation/vcf-validator/README.md

 bzip2 | 1.0.6
 zlib | 1.2.11

 A subfolder named `linux_dependencies` will be created, with all the required libraries copied into it.
-Now you will have to install Boost packages as described in the following section.
+You will also have to install Boost packages as described in the following section.

-After that, you may simply run `cmake -G "Unix Makefiles" /path/to/CMakeLists.txt` to create the build scripts.

 ##### Boost